dangerousbeans/ey-cloud-recipes/cookbooks/sphinx/README.md

 Usage
 --------

 To enable this recipe you first must uncomment the [require_recipe][9] statement in main/recipes/default.rb.
 Once you have done that you then need to update the [appname][8] in sphinx/recipes/default.rb.
-Then commit those changes and use the [engineyard][10] and upload the recipes to the environment in question similar to
+Then commit those changes and use the [engineyard][10] and upload the recipes to the environment in question,

 ``ey recipes upload -e <environment>``.

-Then either apply the recipes like
+Then either apply the recipes,

 ``ey recipes apply -e <environment>``

 or boot the environment in question.
 Then install the [deploy hook][3] in question in your application root in a folder called 'deploy' called before_migrate.rb with the modified [appname][3] and commit that to your application repo and then deploy.
 On an **initial** environment it may **fail** to start searchd initially until deploying.